VoxLogicA-Project/Polyhedra-minimisation/README.md

 `cd experiments/triangleRB` \
 `../../scripts/toolchain.py triangleRBModel.json`

-The result of the execution will be a json file containing a dictionary of the equivalence classes, in the form of an array of booleans.
+The result of the execution (stored in the `toolchain_output/classes` folder) will be a JSON file containing a dictionary of the equivalence classes, in the form of an array of booleans.
 The length of each array corresponds to the number of states of the original poset model.
 Let `classX` be the array of booleans representing the class labelled with `X`: then `classX[i] = True` if and only if the state `i` is included in the class `X`.

 The json file can be loaded in `PolyVisualiser` as an atom file, in order to graphically visualise the equivalence classes.
-If there is no model poset file in the experiment folder, the script generates a model poset file (in the format experimentName_Poset.json) that is needed to perform the encoding as an LTS and that can be used as an input for the model checker `PolyLogicA`.
+If there is no model poset file in the experiment folder, the script generates a model poset file (in the format `experimentName_Poset.json`) that is needed to perform the encoding as an LTS and that can be used as an input for the model checker `PolyLogicA`.
 In our case, the generated file will be `triangleRBModel_Poset.json`.
 Finally, the toolchain script generates a `polyInput_Poset.json` file, containing the minimised model poset.
 It is possible to run model checking on this minimised model, and to compare results with those obtained by performing model checking on the original model.